Injury Reserve: History

-2012–2014: Career beginnings, Depth Chart and Cooler Colors
+2012–2014: Formation, Depth Chart and Cooler Colors

-Injury Reserve was initially formed as a duo in late 2012 by rappers Stepa J. Groggs and Ritchie with a T. Ritchie first met Groggs as a child through his mother, who managed the Vans store Groggs was employed at in Phoenix.
+Injury Reserve was initially formed as a duo in late 2012 by rappers Jordan "Stepa J." Groggs and Nathaniel Ritchie, also known as Ritchie with a T. Ritchie first met Groggs as a child through his mother, who managed the Vans store Groggs was employed at in Phoenix.
 Ritchie later met eventual member Parker Corey through a mutual acquaintance in high school, and the two began collaborating on Ritchie's solo debut, Days Slow Nights Fast, in early 2012, with Corey serving as executive producer.
 Groggs appeared on the mixtape as a featured artist, and the two rappers would begin work on a collaborative full length together, with Corey again serving as executive producer.

 On January 16, 2013, the duo released their debut standalone single, "Electric Relaxation," on YouTube, accompanied by a music video.
-The video has since been removed, and is now considered lost media.

-On March 6, 2013, the duo released "On Point," which served as the lead single to their debut mixtape, Depth Chart, which was executive produced by Parker Corey.
+On March 6, 2013, the duo released "On Point", which served as the lead single to their debut mixtape, Depth Chart, which was executive produced by Parker Corey.
 Another single, "Growing Down," followed on March 15, 2013.
 The mixtape was released on March 27, 2013 to little fanfare or media attention.
 It was initially billed as Injury Reserve's debut album, but the group no longer acknowledges it as such.
 It was released through digital platforms such as Audiomack, but was delisted after the subsequent media attention from 2015's Live from the Dentist Office.

-On April 26, 2013, it was announced via Ritchie's Twitter account that Corey had joined Injury Reserve as the group's producer.
+Corey would later join Injury Reserve as the group's producer on April 26, 2013.

 In 2014, the now-trio released Cooler Colors, a 7-track EP, led by singles, "Black Sheep", "Groundhog Day", and "How Bout You".
 It was released through digital platforms such as Audiomack, but was delisted in the same fashion as Depth Chart.
 The group doesn't refer to these projects as their debuts, and instead refers to Live from the Dentist Office as their debut.

 Cooler Colors was mostly us trying to replicate our favorite artists, and we found that really corny.
 When me and Parker critique people, we'll say "Oh that guy sounds like this guy" and then we were realized we're total hypocrites.
 Live from the Dentist was us finding our own sound, and that's why we call that the first actual Injury Reserve project, because the music's original and it gets at our personalities.